-The response body as bytes.

-If you want the body as a string, use TextResponse.text (only available in TextResponse and subclasses).
+The body of this Response.
+Keep in mind that Response.body is always a bytes object.
+If you want the unicode version use TextResponse.text (only available in TextResponse and subclasses).

 This attribute is read-only.
 To change the body of a Response use replace ().